-Can You Make Money From The Altucher Report?
+Can You Make Money With The Altucher Report?

 Yes, James does send out investment picks & tips as promised – but ultimately these are investments that pose risk, they are not guaranteed “free money” like you’re led to believe from the promotions of the newsletter.

 If you follow his advice you could indeed make money – but as many members of the newsletter have stated there is also a high chance that you will lose money just as easily, many of whom have.

 Of course though this doesn’t matter to James or Choose Yourself Financial – all they’re interested in is selling newsletter subscriptions & once you’re in so there work is done.
 Providing they send the newsletter to you as promised (whether it be good or bad advice) they’ve technically fulfilled their part of their deal.

 And it seems like the payment doesn’t stop at the subscription fee – take a look at the review I found below in which a customer says he was repeatedly upsold into a program costing around $2,000: